SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Research_Materials/Methodology.md

 # Project Methodology: ISP Router Evaluation

 ## Project Overview
-This project evaluates ISP-provided and compatible consumer routers using a quantifiable scoring framework across four core categories: Security, Usability, Performance, and Cost.
+This project evaluates ISP provided and compatible third party consumer routers using a quantifiable scoring framework across four core categories: Security, Usability, Performance, and Cost.

 ## Objectives
-- Identify key evaluation criteria based on best practices and industry standards.
+- Identify evaluation criteria based on best practices and industry standards.
 - Create a scoring matrix to evaluate routers consistently.
 - Present results in a way that empowers consumers to understand their router's strengths and weaknesses.